t-satwik/crop-disease-detection-app-backend/README.md

 ---
 ## `apis/SetData/`

-This Api is used to validate the credentials entered by a user.
+This Api is used to create a new data object corresponding to the location data and the image.

 ### How to Use?